-14.02 Rules for Competition
+13.02 Rules for Regular Season Competition

 - a.
-All games, including the diocesan championship tournament shall be governed by the National Federation of State High School Associations Volleyball Rules Book unless otherwise noted in these rules. - b.
-All teams must use a Line Up Sheet. - o A sample Lineup Sheet can be found in Appendix D and can be downloaded here: Lineup Sheet - c.
-Each team shall be given five (5) minutes for warm-up before the start of the match. - d.
-Each match will consist of three (3) 25-point rally score games. - e.
-There shall be no scoring cap. - f.
-Teams must win by two points to capture a game. - g.
-The total number of matches won will determine seeding for the diocesan tournament. - h.
-The serving line for the JV teams will be moved in six (6) feet from the baseline. - i.
-The serving line for the Junior JV teams will be moved in ten (10) feet from the baseline. - j.
-All players serving overhand must be behind the baseline.

-k.
-Overhand serving is permitted with all balls (lite and regulation).
+Official Practice Date: February 1 - b.
+All games, including the diocesan championship tournament shall be governed by the National Federation of State High School Associations Volleyball Rules Book unless otherwise noted in these rules. - c.
+All teams must use a Line Up Sheet. - o A sample Lineup Sheet can be found in Appendix D and can be downloaded here: Lineup Sheet - d.
+Each team shall be given five (5) minutes for warm-up before the start of the match. - e.
+Each match will consist of three (3) 25-point rally score games. - f.
+JJV only: the first two matches will consist of (2) 25-point rally score games with the potential third game going to 15 points. - g.
+There shall be no scoring cap. - h.
+Teams must win by two points to capture a game. - i.
+The total number of matches won will determine seeding for the diocesan tournament. - j.
+The serving line for the JV teams will be moved in six (6) feet from the baseline. - k.
+The serving line for the Junior JV teams will be moved in ten (10) feet from the baseline. - I. All players serving overhand must be behind the baseline. - m.
+Overhand serving is permitted with all balls (lite and regulation). - n.
+JJV Only: If a player serves 5 in a row, the ball automatically goes to the other team. - o.
+Substitutions - a.
+Coaches may freely substitute players except those in positions 1 and 2.
+This is the server and the person before the server.
+Once the player serves, coaches can sub in another player. - b.
+A player is only allowed to serve once every six rotations. - p.
+Net Height: Unless dictated by gym management, the net must be at least 7 feet high.

-14.03 Ball Usage
+13.03 Ball Usage

 - a.
-Junior JV: Volley lite ball must be used - b.
-JV: Volley lite ball must be used - c.
+Junior JV: Volley lite ball must be used. - b.
+JV: Volley lite ball must be used. - c.
 Varsity: Regulation ball must be used.
-For all scheduled CYO Varsity games, teams must use the white Tachikara SV-5W Gold Indoor Competition Ball that was provided to all Varsity teams by the Office of Catholic Schools.
-Future replacement balls are the responsibility of each individual program.
+For all scheduled CYO Varsity games, teams must use the white Tachikara SV-5W Gold Indoor Competition Ball.

-14.04 Participation
+13.04 Participation